 Official transcripts from any conventional public/private high school and colleges attended.

-Letter from primary teacher and student certifying completion of high school and date of high school graduation.
+Letter from primary teacher certifying completion of high school and date of high school graduation.

 Two Letters of recommendation from non-family members (Examples: Employers, Clergy, Civic Leaders, Tutors)